PrefectHQ/prefect/docs/guides/deployment/kubernetes.md

 === "GCP"

-    You can easily get a GKE cluster up and running with a few short commands using the [`gcloud` CLI](https://cloud.google.com/sdk/docs/install).
-This will build a barebones cluster that is accessible over the open internet - this should **not** be used in a production environment.
-In order to deploy the cluster, your project must have a VPC network configured.
+    You can get a GKE cluster up and running with a few commands using the [`gcloud` CLI](https://cloud.google.com/sdk/docs/install).
+    We'll show how to build a bare-bones cluster that is accessible over the open internet - this should **not** be used in a production environment.
+    To deploy the cluster, your project must have a VPC network configured.

     First, authenticate to GCP by setting the following configuration options.